haproxytech/kubernetes-ingress/documentation/README.md

 - Annotation `servers-increment`- determines how much backend servers should we put in `maintenance` mode so controller can dynamically insert new pods without hitless reload

+#### Logging

+- Annotation `syslog-server`: Takes one or more syslog entries separated by "newlines".
+- Each syslog entry is a "comma" separated [syslog fields](#syslog-fields)
+- Example:
+  - Single syslog server:

+		syslog-server: address:127.0.0.1, port:514, facility:local0

+  - Multiple syslog servers:

+		syslog-server: |
+			address:127.0.0.1, port:514, facility:local0
+			address:192.168.1.1, port:514, facility:local1

+##### Syslog fields

+The following syslog fields can be used:
+- *address*:  Mandatory IP address where the syslog server is listening.
+- *port*:     Optional port number where the syslog server is listening (default 514).
+- *length*:   Optional maximum syslog line length.
+- *format*:   Optional syslog format.
+- *facility*: Mandatory, this can be one of the 24 syslog facilities.
+- *level*:    Optional level to filter outgoing messages.
+- *minlevel*: Optional minimum level.

+More information can be found in the official HAProxy [documentation](https://cbonte.github.io/haproxy-dconv/2.0/configuration.html#3.1-log)

 #### Timeouts